How to Write the Georgetown University Essays 2025-2026

 McDonough School of Business Prompt

-The McDonough School of Business is a national and global leader in providing graduates with essential ethical, analytical, financial and global perspectives.
-Please discuss your motivations for studying business at Georgetown (1 page, single-spaced).
+Georgetown University’s McDonough School of Business provides graduates with essential global, ethical, analytical, financial, and diverse perspectives on the economies of our nation and the world.
+Describe your primary motivations for studying business at Georgetown University.
+(1 page, single-spaced)

 Here are a few response ideas: